 Summer is an assistant professor of Communication whose interests include social justice and transformation, relationality, and creative forms of inquiry.
+She completed her Ph.D. at the University of South Florida.
 She teaches classes in gender and communication, interpersonal communication, and communication theory and methods.
 Though the politics of motherhood has been a central focus of her scholarship, Summer is more broadly interested in how we communicate gender and how gender communicates us—in other words, she is interested in how gender organizes society, dis/empowers, impacts relationships, and shapes identities.
 Her research connected to gender has explored: dancing, motherhood, embodiment and bodies, performance, activism, music, art, writing, sexualities, and relationships.

 Janet is an associate professor in the Political Science Department where she teaches courses in American Political Thought, Modern Political Thought, Understanding Political Ideas and Gender Politics.
+She completed her doctorate in Political Theory at Purdue University.
 Her research interests include late 18th and early 19th-century feminist thought, especially pertaining to political life, its intersection with American social and political movements, and conceptualizations of the individual in social and political institutions as envisioned by feminist theorists.

-Sallie is an associate professor of Anthropology.
+Sallie is a professor of Anthropology.
 Dr. Han currently serves as the Chair of the Council on Anthropology and Reproduction (CAR) and Co-Editor of Open Anthropology, the digital journal of the American Anthropological Association.
 She is the author of Pregnancy in Practice: Expectation and Experience in the Contemporary United States (Berghahn Books, 2013).
 Her major research and teaching interests include gender, reproduction, and kinship and relatedness.
 Other areas of interest include studies of material culture and consumption; science and technology studies; anthropology of media; and anthropology of friendship.
 Her current research incorporates the concerns of linguistic anthropology and medical anthropology and examines the involvement of pediatrics in efforts to promote literacy among children and parents in the U.S. At Oneonta, Dr. Han teaches courses in cultural anthropology (including ANTH 238 Anthropology of Reproduction which is cross-listed with Women’s and Gender Studies), medical anthropology, and linguistic anthropology.
+Sallie earned her Ph.D. at the University of Michigan.
 A graduate of Williams College, where she majored in English with a concentration in women's studies, Dr. Han is a former staff writer for The Daily News in New York.
 Follow her on Twitter @SallieHanAnthro and on Academia.edu at oneonta.academia.edu/SallieHan.

-Greg (he/him/his) is an assistant professor of Communication Studies.
+Greg (he/him/his) is an assistant professor of Communication Studies, and earned his doctorate at Southern Illinois University.
 Broadly, Greg is interested in conceptualizations of identity, voice, agency, and social justice activism globally and locally.
 His research is framed within critical, interpretative, and performative paradigms that center questions of power, privilege, marginalization, and oppression across various intersecting identities including race, class, gender, sexuality, disability, religion, ethnicity, nationality, and size.
 His latest co-authored publication focuses on queering the bully-victim dichotomy to re-narrate and implicate each of us as ‘bully’ in hopes that we reflexively question our communicative engagement with each other differently.
 Greg also embraces a critical pedagogy in each of his courses.
 He is currently teaching Intercultural Communication, Rhetoric, Argumentation, and Perspectives on Communication.
 He’s looking forward to teaching Gender and Communication in Spring 2019 and is developing a course on queering rhetoric.

-Professor Kachwala is a Visiting Assistant Professor of Women’s and Gender Studies.
+Professor Kachwala is an Assistant Professor of Women’s and Gender Studies.
+She completed her Ph.D. in Gender Studies at Indiana University.
 Her work focuses on the interconnections between gender, violence, and political cultures.
 Her research interests include transnational and postcolonial feminisms; gender and colonialism; nationalisms; women’s history; cultural studies.
 She is working on a book project that analyzes the often-neglected militant or revolutionary struggle for Indian independence (1905-1947), specifically women’s engagement with violence by combining historical (archival sources) and media analysis (film and news).
 Professor Kachwala’s teaching includes courses on transnational feminisms; feminist theories; women’s political resistance; Bollywood and gender; and gender, power, society.

 Melissa F. Lavin

 Jonathan is an associate professor of English and a specialist in eighteenth-century British literature.
+He earned a Ph.D. in Comparative Literature at UMass Amherst.
 He teaches classes in seventeenth- and eighteenth-century literature that emphasize shifting conceptions of fiction, poetry, theater, gender, print culture, philosophy, and empire, as well as courses on literary theory and postmodernism.
 He has published articles on genre, gender, puppets, and bagels.
 His chapter "The Epistemology of Genre" is part of the Pickering & Chatto book Theory and Practice in Eighteenth Century Britain: Writing Between Philosophy and Literature and explores the relationship between Lockean philosophy and eighteenth-century genre theory.
 His current research interests primarily involve eighteenth-century women writers like Eliza Fenwick, Charlotte Smith, and Eliza Haywood.

 Fitzelle Hall 127